nodejs/node-report/README.md

 var nodereport = require('node-report');
 nodereport.triggerReport();
 ```
-The content of a NodeReport can also be returned as a JavaScript string via an
+The content of a report can also be returned as a JavaScript string via an
 API call from a JavaScript application.

 ```js